gisma-courses/LV-uav-workflow/morea/home.md

 The responsibility for the content rests with the instructors.
 Statements, opinions and/or conclusions are the ones from the instructors and do not necessarily reflect the opinion of the representatives of the University of Marburg.

-### Legal

-Have a look at the legal stuff and [Impressum](https://gisma-courses.github.io/gi-modules/post/2021-11-21-impressum/)